MathildeJ/Fantasy_Bakes/README.md

 </script>
 ```

 <a name="popup"></a>
 #### End of session popup

-Since customer service is very important to us, we would also like to be able to ask for feedback at the end of a session so that we can improve our website and offer the smoothest co-browsing experience to our clients.
+Since customer service is very important to us, we'd also like to be able to ask for feedback at the end of a session so that we can improve our website and offer the smoothest co-browsing experience to our clients.
 We use the 'end_of_session_popup_url' option to point to the url of our survey page:
 ``` javascript
 end_of_session_popup_url: "https://example.com/survey",
 ```
-You can find the commit [here](https://github.com/MathildeJ/Cake_shop_example/commit/4c6b4776f1199a4a8b063bc63f82220736610757).

 Please note: you might need to set the 'hidden' option to 'false' for this option to work correctly